 7. Wall of Prayer - You may be well aware of this but in England there is a plan to build an 'Eternal Wall of Answered Prayer', which relies heavily on people submitting answers they have experienced (given the encouragement of Psalm 66:16 which says, "Come and hear… and I will declare what He has done").
 Do consider what you could submit to add another brick into this wall.

-8. Sailing Opportunity! - The Morning Star Trust is a Christian sailing charity (www.mst.org.uk).
+The Morning Star Trust is a Christian sailing charity (www.mst.org.uk).
 They seek to encourage the physical, mental and spiritual well-being of young people and adult groups through active involvement in our yacht sailing voyages.
 Our Christian faith underpins all we do and all our skippers are Christians.
+They have had several engagements with charities in the Ipswich area this year and have finished their season.

 9. English language classes and more